PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 * **Due Date:** Wednesday, October 14, 2020 by 11:59 PM. **No extensions!**
 * **Total Points:** 100

+### Assignment Objectives
+1. You will learn about the AST structure of the code.
+2. You will get familiar with different AST APIs provided by clang/llvm.
+3. You will get familiar with clang's ASTVisiter.
+4. You will learn how to traverse AST.
+5. You will learn how to make semantic reasoning based on AST.

 ### Assignment
 You have already implemented a (albeit very simple) lexical analyzer/ tokenizer that converts character sequence in code to token sequence.
 As you learned in the lecture, this token sequence is the processed by the parser and